nmanteigaa/sphereThreeJS/README.md

 # sphereThreeJS
-I followed a tutorial from YouTube to introduce myself into Javascript again and to learn ThreeJS This tutorial is about making a website to move an sphere
+I followed a tutorial from YouTube to introduce myself into Javascript again and to learn ThreeJS.
+This tutorial is about making a website to move an sphere.

 Commands I used: